Kathmandu to Lhasa

 What are the Visa requirements for traveling to Tibet from Kathmandu?

-For entering Tibet from Kathmandu, you need China Group Visa instead of China Visa.
-Even if you have already obtained a valid China Visa, it would be turned to invalid.
+For entering Tibet from Kathmandu, you need a China Group Visa instead of a China Visa.
+Even if you have already obtained a valid China Visa, it will be turned into an invalid one.
 According to the regulations, foreign travelers who go to Tibet from Nepal have to get the China Group Visa from the Chinese Embassy in Kathmandu.
 It requires your original passport and an invitation email from the Tibet Tourism Bureau.
-The applying process usually takes three working days.
-It's a single-entry visa with validity at most 60 days, which means you could travel to other parts of China after your Tibet trip.
+The application process usually takes three working days.
+It's a single-entry visa with a validity of at most 60 days, which means you could travel to other parts of China after your Tibet trip.
 We have long-term partners in Kathmandu who can help you get it.
 You just need to send us your passport copy by email.
-Then, we will handle the rest things for you.
+Then, we will handle the rest of the things for you.